Helicopter Crash Accident Lawyers

 - Mechanical Malfunctions— Maintenance crews are responsible for ensuring that aircraft operate safely and in the manner in which they were intended.
 Not all of the problems can be detected.
 When equipment malfunctions or defects are determined to be the cause of an accident, it is important to identify whether the repairman was responsible for improperly servicing the aircraft or the manufactured part was made with faulty or defective materials.

 - Electrical Failure— The helicopter controls rely on electricity and are subject to electrical failure due to shorts in controls or wiring.
 The electrical source can malfunction, the equipment itself could cause a short or an integral component could fail.
 Design flaws and lack of regular inspections of the aircraft's electrical system can lead to these forms of electrical failure.
 Those responsible for maintaining the helicopter could be liable for failing to detect an electrical in advance of a flight.

 Helicopters More Dangerous Than Planes When Analyzed On A Flight-Time Basis

 A study showed that during 100,000 hours of flight via planes versus 100,000 hours of flight via helicopter resulted in an accident rate of 0.175 accidents compared to 7.5.
-Helicopters operate much closer to the ground, buildings and other obstacles than planes do and carry a greater risk of collision as a result.
-The elevated risk of aviation accidents suggests the need for more stringent regulations and safety protocols for the service and operation of helicopters.
+Helicopters operate much closer to the ground, buildings and other obstacles than planes do and carry an elevated risk of collision as a result.
+The high risk of aviation accidents suggests the need for more stringent regulations and safety protocols for the service and operation of helicopters.
 When the failure to hold pilots and mechanics to high standards results in severe injuries and the loss of life, it is important that the victims are compensated fairly for their medical treatment, pain and suffering and all other costs related to their aviation accident.

 Loved One In A Helicopter Crash?
 Get Help From An Attorney Who Has Litigated Helicopter Accident Cases Before